galaxyproject/training-material/topics/assembly/tutorials/mrsa-illumina/tutorial.md

 # Introduction
 {:.no_toc}

-_Staphylococcus aureus_ is currently the pathogen responsible of most common hospital-acquired infections, whose success results of its extensive virulence factors.
-One of the characteristics of this bacterial species is its ability to adquire resistance to antibiotics, which often results in epidemic waves.
-Methicillin-resistant _S. aureus_ (MRSA) refers to group of strains which have adquired a multiple drug resistance to beta-lactam antibiotics.
-Its clinical manifestations range from asymptomatic colonization of the nasal mucosa to soft tissue infection to fulminant invasive disease.
+In this training you're going to make an assembly of data produced by "Complete Genome Sequences of Eight Methicillin-Resistant Staphylococcus aureus Strains Isolated from Patients in Japan" from {% cite Hikichi_2019 %} which describes:

-In this training we are going to report the complete genome sequences of eight MRSA strains isolated from patients in Japan, by using RNA-seq data generated in {% cite Hikichi_2019 %}.
+> Methicillin-resistant Staphylococcus aureus (MRSA) is a major pathogen causing nosocomial infections, and the clinical manifestations of MRSA range from asymptomatic colonization of the nasal mucosa to soft tissue infection to fulminant invasive disease.
+Here, we report the complete genome sequences of eight MRSA strains isolated from patients in Japan.

 > ### Agenda
 >